Politics of Azerbaijan

 Legislative branch

 The National Assembly of Azerbaijan (Azerbaijani: Milli Məclis) is the legislative branch of government in Azerbaijan.
-The unicameral National Assembly has 125 deputies: previously 100 members were elected for five-year terms in single-seat constituencies and 25 were members elected by proportional representation; as of the latest election, however, all 125 deputies are returned from single-member constituencies.
+The unicameral National Assembly consists of 125 deputies elected in single-member constituencies.

 Officially voting is free, individual and secret.
 Candidates may be self-nominated or nominated by political parties, their blocs or groups of voters.
 All citizens over 18 years of age have the right to vote, except those recognised incapable by court.
 Every citizen of at least 25 years of age may be elected with certain exceptions (i.e. dual citizenship, liabilities towards a foreign state, holding a position in the executive or judicial branches of power, remunerated activities - with certain exceptions, such as members of religious professions, incapacity confirmed by court, conviction for a serious crime or serving a sentence).
 The validity of election results is confirmed in respect of each candidate by the Constitutional Court, and the National Assembly is constituted upon confirmation in office of 83 deputies.[13]

 Every year, National Assembly of the Republic of Azerbaijan holds two regular, spring and autumn, sessions.
-Extraordinary sessions are convened by its Speaker at the request of the President of the Republic of Azerbaijan or 42 deputies of the National Assembly.
-Agenda of extraordinary session will be prepared by those who summoned said session.
-After the questions of agenda have been discussed extraordinary session ends.[14]
-The meetings of the sessions of the National Assembly of the Republic of Azerbaijan shall be open to the public.
+Extraordinary sessions are convened by its Speaker at the request of the President of the Republic of Azerbaijan or 42 deputies of the National Assembly.[14]
+The meetings of the sessions of the National Assembly of the Republic of Azerbaijan are open to the public.
 A meeting of the session of the Milli Majlis may be closed to the public on the proposal of 83 members of parliament or the proposal of the President of the Republic of Azerbaijan.
 The assembly is headed by the Speaker of Milli Majlis assisted by the First Deputy Speaker and two deputy speakers.
 Ogtay Asadov is the current speaker of the assembly, Ziyafet Asgarov is the First Deputy Speaker and, Bahar Muradova and Valeh Alasgarov are deputy speakers.[15]
 Currently (for the term of 2015-2010) 21 women and 104 men deputies are elected in National Assembly.
 National Assembly is divided into 15 Committees according to the areas they are focused.[16]
 Its structure also includes Chamber of Accounts, Toponymic Commission, Disciplinary Commission and Azerbaijan newspaper.[17]

 A legislative initiative can be taken by an MP, the President of the Republic, the Supreme Court, the Prosecutor's Office, the NAR Supreme Council and a group of 40 thousand citizens who are eligible to vote.
 The Nakhchivan Autonomous Republic is a constituent part of Azerbaijan with its own elected parliament (the Supreme Council) consisting of 45 deputies.
 Elections to the Supreme Council are regulated by the Nakhchivan Constitution.[13][14]